rstacruz/rspec-repeat/README.md

   include Rspec::Repeat

   around do |example|
-    repeat example, 3.times
+    repeat example, 10.times
   end

-  it 'works' do
+  it 'works, eventually' do
     expect(rand(2)).to eq 0
   end
 end